zbm-dev/zfsbootmenu/docs/guides/ubuntu/_include/distro-install-noble.rst

 .. seealso::

   Any additional software should be selected and installed at this point.
-For a normal desktop experience, install the `ubuntu-desktop` meta package.
+A basic debootstrap installation is very limited, lacking several packages that might be expected from an interactive installation.